toniarnold/aspnettest/README.md

 directly calls the transition methods on the contained state machine and asserts its result states and the calculation result on the stack.

-The GUI test on the right-hand side talks via COM to an internet explorer instance, writes into a `TextBox` and clicks an ASP.NET `Button`.
+The GUI test on the right-hand side talks via COM to an Internet Explorer instance, writes into a `TextBox` and clicks an ASP.NET `Button`.
 Indirectly, these clicks call the very same transition methods on the state machine in the embedded `Calculator` instance and - this is the salient point - assert the result states strongly typed directly